About The Society

 Australian British White Herd Book

 The Society has been diligent since its inception to manage the British White Herd Book.
-Since 2009 (?) this has been maintained by the Australian Beef Research Institute and is accessible and fully-searchable on-line.
+Since 2009 this has been maintained by the Australian Beef Research Institute.

 Supervised Grading-up Program